albayaty/GRPL-Tool/Instructions Guide/README.md

 	The COMMAND should be mentioned first in the language syntax, then followed by OPTION and CONDITION, or vice versa.

-	The ìinstructions.guideî is not a case-sensitive file.
+	The ‚Äúinstructions.guide‚Äù is not a case-sensitive file.

 ==========================